BIGJRA/BIGJRA.github.io/rejuv.md

 blocks.

 Set the blocks in the left room into this position, then enter the door.
-Enter the newly revealed room and enter
+Enter the newly revealed room and prepare for a fight.

 Ancient Kingdra (Blessed Field)

 -   Kingdra, Level 55. @ Dragon Fang.
     -   Origin Pulse
     -   Dragon Pulse
     -   Luster Purge
     -   Ice Beam / Aura Sphere / Mystical Fire (Random)

 Luckily, not too bad.
 If you beat the one in the ancient forest you can